-As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
+As a result of the negotiated rulemaking process, which followed the signing into law, the 1998 amendments to 20 U.S.C.
 Section 1092 (f), clarification was given to those considered to be campus security authorities.
-Campus "Pastoral Counselors" and Campus "Professional Counselors", when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+Campus "pastoral counselors" and Campus "professional counselors," when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
 While the university does not have any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics, pastoral and professional counselors are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes for inclusion in the annual disclosure of crime statistics.